jacobmix/moonlight-chrome/documentation.md

 Know your Public IP adress.
 Just Google `My IP` should should show it tho.
 Know your Local IP.
 You can see it by opening a CMD window.
 Enter `ipconfig /all` Find your network, and it's IPv4 address.

-# Installing:
+# Download & Installing:

 ## Method 1:

-Open `chrome://extensions/` Make sure `Developer Mode` is on,
+Downloaded the latest crx from [realeses](https://github.com/moonlight-stream/moonlight-chrome/releases).
+Open `chrome://extensions/` Make sure `Developer Mode` is on.
-drag, and drop the `moonlight-chrome.crx` file you downloaded from [realeses](https://github.com/moonlight-stream/moonlight-chrome/releases).
+Drag, and drop the `moonlight-chrome.crx` file you downloaded before.
+Into the extensions page.
+It should now install.

 Note: This method might not work for some because of how strict Google is with none Google Store extensions.
 So if you can’t download the crx file or drag & drop to install.
 See [method 2](https://github.com/jacobmix/moonlight-chrome/blob/master/documentation.md#method-2).